 Insycle is a comprehensive data scrubbing and data management solution.
 With Insycle, you can use our pre-built templates or create your own custom templates to fix your company’s specific customer data issues, then schedule those data cleaning templates to run on a daily, weekly, or monthly basis.
 Insycle delivers full data cleaning automation, cutting down on the time and headaches associated with cleaning your customer data.

 With the right data scrubbing tools, you can completely change your business' relationship with data.
-Your data quality impacts ever facet of your business over time.
+Your data quality impacts every facet of your business over time.

-With Insycle’s Health Assessment, which is updated daily, your customer data will be audited and analyzed for more than 30 of the most common customer data issues.
-You’ll have a complete picture of the health of your customer data to even know where to begin with data cleansing.
+Insycle’s Health Assessment, which is updated daily, audits and analyzes your customer data for more than 30 of the most common customer data issues.
+You’ll have a complete picture of the health of your customer data, which will help you determine where to begin with data cleansing.

 Want to see how healthy your customer data is today?
-Sign up and your customer data Health Assessment will start generating automatically!
+Sign up and Insycle will begin generating your Customer Data Health Assessment automatically.